INDUCTED : 1995

 Thanks to the efforts of Walker-Meador and others, the CMA has grown from about 200 members to a membership of more than 7,000 individuals and organizations.
 Today it is the most important trade organization on the Nashville music scene and among the most active in the world.

 Walker-Meador remained involved in events on Music Row after her retirement in 1991, always ready to offer guidance to other music executives and staff members at CMA and at the Country Music Hall of Fame and Museum.
 She also assisted several young scholars in preparing books about CMA and the Nashville music industry.

 Walker-Meador was elected to the Country Music Hall of Fame in 1995.

 Admired for her business leadership and loyal friendship, Walker-Meador died August 16, 2017, after suffering a stroke.
 She was ninety-three years old.
-Upon learning of her passing, close friend and fellow Hall of Famer Bill Anderson had this to say: "I never knew anybody in any business as devoted to her job, her cause, and her people like she was."
+Upon learning of her passing, close friend and fellow Hall of Famer Bill Anderson said, “I never knew anybody in any business as devoted to her job, her cause, and her people like she was.”

 Describing Walker-Meador as “one of the sweetest people” he’d ever known, Anderson also stressed her tact and grace as an advocate for country music and industry personnel: “We had to scratch and claw for everything back in those days.
 Jo could scratch and claw without people knowing they had been scratched and clawed.
 She left a mark on this town and this business that will never be erased.”